Nestled within the heart of Kent, ‘The Weald’ unfolds across approximately 500 square miles of breathtaking countryside.

-The Weald’s picturesque landscape and architectural splendour bear witness to centuries of human endeavour, and plenty of Bloom Stays’ properties can be found in the likes of Tenterden, Goudhurst and Benenden.
+The Weald’s picturesque landscape and architectural splendour bear witness to centuries of human endeavour, and plenty of Bloom Stays’ properties can be found in the likes of Tenterden, Biddenden, Goudhurst and Benenden.

 This storied land predates human habitation, once cloaked in ancient woodlands dating back to prehistoric times.
 During medieval times it emerged as a hub of ironworking prowess, shaping the destinies of its towns—many of which bear names ending in ‘den,’ signifying their wooded origins.
 As the iron industry flourished, so too did the communities that thrived under its influence, leaving an indelible mark on The Weald’s rich tapestry of history and heritage.